 - Optometry, including glasses and contact lenses.

 Students from overseas can register with a GP in the UK and receive free NHS treatment, as long as their course lasts at least 6 months and (for those with a visa) they have an IHS Reference number.
-However, the assessment or treatment under the NHS of any pre-existing condition, apparent or not apparent, before arrival to the UK will cause charges to be incurred.
+However, the assessment or treatment under the NHS of any pre-existing condition, apparent or not apparent, before arrival to the UK will incur charges.
 Charges depend on what assessments, investigations and procedures are carried out.

 Students from the UK on a low income may qualify for help with certain health costs.
 For further information, see the NHS Choices site for details.

-Pharmacists can advise on some minor ailments as well as dispense prescriptions.
+Pharmacists provide free advice on some minor ailments as well as dispense prescriptions.
 See NHS Choices to locate local pharmacies.
 For local, late and weekend opening of pharmacies see below.

 - Davies, Hills Road: Monday to Friday until 6.30pm